LabMobi/HardwareKeyImportDemoAndroid/README.md

 1. Clone the repository
 2. Switch to master branch
 3. Compile and run the debug build variant
-4. Run it via "Run full key import test" button
+4. Run it via `Run full key import test` button

 ## B2.Clone and compile from command line